-The number of people dying from cancer has declined by 27 percent since 1991, a significant development that is due largely to better cancer treatments, early detection and preventive measures, according to a new study by the American Cancer Society.
+The number of people dying from cancer has significantly declined over the past three decades, due largely to better treatments, early detection and preventive measures.

 Yet cancer remains the second leading cause of death in the United States — and the numbers continue to be alarming.

 This year, nearly two million new cancer cases and more than 600 deaths from cancer are expected to occur in the US, according to the American Cancer Society.